wbamberg/idl-reference/docs/nsIEditor.md

 ### incrementModificationCount(aModCount) ###
  called each time we modify the document.
 Increments the modification count of the document.
-@param  aModCount  the number of modifications by which
-                   to increase or decrease the count

 #### Parameters ####